srinivasshanti/Copri/Readme.md

 - **Linux**

 All platforms receive the same minimal and efficient experience.
+---

 ## 🧠 How It Works (Architecture Overview)
 Copri consists of three major components working together:

 1. Clipboard Watcher (Background Thread)
-Polls clipboard at a safe interval
+- Polls clipboard at a safe interval
-Detects new text
+- Detects new text
-Stores up to 10 most recent entries
+- Stores up to 10 most recent entries
-Saves to persistent storage
+- Saves to persistent storage

 2. Global Hotkey Listener (Background Thread)
-Listens for keyboard events globally
+- Listens for keyboard events globally
-On hotkey press, instructs UI to toggle the popup Ensures all UI actions are dispatched safely to the Tkinter main thread
+- On hotkey press, instructs UI to toggle the popup
+- Ensures all UI actions are dispatched safely to the Tkinter main thread

 3. Tkinter UI + Tray (Main Thread)
-The main Tkinter thread runs the UI event loop
+- The main Tkinter thread runs the UI event loop
-All UI updates are performed on the main thread
+- All UI updates are performed on the main thread
-The tray icon is also initialized in the main thread (critical for macOS stability) Thread safety is achieved using root.after(), ensuring Tkinter never receives a direct cross-thread call.
+- The tray icon is also initialized in the main thread (critical for macOS stability)
+- Thread safety is achieved using root.after(), ensuring Tkinter never receives a direct cross-thread call.

-If you found this useful, please ⭐ the repository!
 ---

-## 📁 Project Structure
-bash
-Copy code
-Copri/
-│
-├── main.py                # Application entry point
-├── clipboard_watcher.py   # Monitors system clipboard in a background thread ├── hotkey.py              # Global hotkey handling
-├── ui.py                  # Tkinter UI for popup window (Recent/Favorites)
-├── storage.py             # JSON-based storage for history and favorites
-├── tray.py                # Tray icon and menu integration
-├── requirements.txt       # Project dependencies

 ## 🚀 Usage Guide
 Start the application
-bash
-Copy code
-python3 main.py
+- python3 main.py
 Using the popup
-Press ⌘ + Shift + V to toggle the popup window.
+- Press ⌘ + Shift + V to toggle the popup window.
 The popup shows:

-Recent Clipboard Items
+- Recent Clipboard Items
-View and copy recent entries.
+- View and copy recent entries.

-Favorite Snippets
+- Favorite Snippets
-View, copy, or delete saved snippets.
+- View, copy, or delete saved snippets.

-Clicking Copy automatically copies the text to your clipboard and closes the popup.
+- Clicking Copy automatically copies the text to your clipboard and closes the popup.
 From the tray icon:
-Open the popup
+- Open the popup

-Quit the application
+- Quit the application
+---

 ### 🔐 macOS Setup Notes
 Global Hotkeys Require Permission
 On macOS, the hotkey listener requires Accessibility permissions.
 Go to:
-System Settings → Privacy & Security → Accessibility
+- System Settings → Privacy & Security → Accessibility
-Add Terminal, iTerm, or your IDE (VSCode, PyCharm, etc.)
+- Add Terminal, iTerm, or your IDE (VSCode, PyCharm, etc.)
-Enable permission
+- Enable permission
-Without this step, hotkeys will not work.
+- Without this step, hotkeys will not work.
-Tray Icon on macOS
+- Tray Icon on macOS
-macOS requires GUI elements—like tray icons and windows—to be created only on the main thread.
+- macOS requires GUI elements—like tray icons and windows—to be created only on the main thread.
 Copri is implemented to follow these requirements and avoid crashes.
+---